Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-78-fury.md

 "Ugh, no. No white dress and tux wedding, *please.* So... commercial."

-"Well if ‘ya want somethin’ a bit more romantic…" He rolled over and dragged her with him, so that she was laying on top of him with his head against a pillow.
+"Well if ‘ya want somethin’ a bit more romantic..."
+He rolled over and dragged her with him, so that she was laying on top of him with his head against a pillow.
 "We could do it in the tops of the trees here under the moonlight, naked before God and all else.
 Get *real* old-school."

 "That sounds better."

 He gave her a mischievous grin.
-"An’ I *happen* to know that tonight’s a full moon…"
+"An’ I *happen* to know that tonight’s a full moon..."

 "Where the werewolves and all the crazies come out," she giggled.

 "Well, yeah.
-Gettin’ married is a little bit crazy, after all…" He stroked some hair out of her face, tilted his head a little, and his expression grew…
+Gettin’ married is a little bit crazy, after all..."
+He stroked some hair out of her face, tilted his head a little, and his expression grew...

 "So how ‘bout it?"

-…
+...

 "...You’re serious?"